dszokolics/reinforcement-learning/README.md

 ### Instructions

 The agent can be trained using the monitor function in Navigation.py.
-If you are interested in the fully trained agent, you can load the pre-trained weights by using the load() method of the agent and setting its mode to eval.
+If you are interested in the fully trained agent, you can load the pre-trained weights by using the load(path="checkpoints/") method of the agent and setting its mode to eval.